databricks/spark-xml/README.md

 ### Parsing Nested XML

-Although primarily used to convert (portions of) large XML documents into a `DataFrame`, from version 0.8.0 onwards, `spark-xml` can also parse XML in a string-valued column in an existing DataFrame with `from_xml`, in order to add it as a new column with parsed results as a struct.
+Although primarily used to convert (portions of) large XML documents into a `DataFrame`, `spark-xml` can also parse XML in a string-valued column in an existing DataFrame with `from_xml`, in order to add it as a new column with parsed results as a struct.